ONE-YEAR DOCTORAL PRACTICUM TRAINING PROGRAM

 Who is the ideal trainee for the Institute Advanced Practicum Program?

 The ideal trainee will be an advanced student.
 They must have prior experience (practicum or other) working with children and teens.
 They must have successfully completed at least 1 practicum year.
 Courses in group therapy and child development are a plus.
-The student must have a strong demonstrated interest in working with children, adolescents, and families.
+The student must have a strong demonstrated interest in working with children, adolescents, and families (all practicum trainees work with some children and some teens).
 The student must also have an interest in girls’ development, community education, feminist and multicultural approaches, and working with gender fluid, non-binary, and trans youth.
 Lastly, the student must have an interest in learning to work collaboratively in a private practice model.

 Who are the Practicum Supervising Faculty?